lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

   order: 3
 ---

-Components usually store their state as JavaScript class fields or properties. *Reactive properties* are properties that can trigger the reactive update cycle when changed, re-rendering the component, and optionally be read or written to attributes.
+Lit components receive input and store their state as JavaScript class fields or properties. *Reactive properties* are properties that can trigger the reactive update cycle when changed, re-rendering the component, and optionally be read or written to attributes.

 ```ts
 class MyElement extends LitElement {